 Want the best?
-I like the hOme Labs Convection Toaster Oven.
+I like the Breville Smart Oven with Convection from Amazon.

 The counter-sized reality was that I did, in fact, have an oven, just not a standard-issue, range-on-top gas/electric one.
 No, I had the humble toaster oven.